suffolklibraries/lgc/content/collections/events/dressing-queen-bess-1.md

     content:
       -
         type: text
-        text: 'Join in with some fun crafts inspired by the natural world around us with Let''s Get Crafty at The Hold, Bury St Edmunds.'
+        text: "Join in with some fun crafts inspired by the natural world around us with Let's Get Crafty at The Hold, Bury St Edmunds."
   -
     type: paragraph
     content: